Visiting Mosaic Law: What to Expect

 Food: Mosaic Law Congregation follows the laws of kashrut (Kosher) under the supervision of Rabbi Herman.
 Please do not bring outside food or drink onto the campus except for bottled water.

 Decorum: We try to maintain decorum during services, particularly during the Torah reading and our rabbi’s sermon.
-People often do arrive later than the posted start time.
+People often do arrive later than the posted start time and we welcome them to available seats.
 Feel free to take a break during the service although there may times where you will be asked to wait before reentering.

 If you are visiting on a Saturday morning Bar or Bat Mitzvah, you may see a piece of soft candy underneath the first few rows in the front of the Sanctuary.
 It is there to shower the celebrant with sweets at a specific point in the service.
 When signaled, please toss the candy very gently toward the Bar or Bat Mitzvah (toward the person, not the Torah or other religious objects).